Haworthia angustifolia Haw.

 This species is native to South Africa (Eastern Cape).

-Haworthia angustifolia is a small succulent that forms rosettes of long, narrow, pale green to dark green leaves that become brownish in full sun.
-It is often confused with Haworthia chloracantha, but it has softer leaves with smaller and closely spaced marginal teeth.
+Haworthia angustifolia is a small succulent that forms rosettes of long narrow pale green to dark green leaves that become brownish in full sun.
+It is often confused with Haworthia chloracantha but has softer leaves with smaller and closely spaced marginal teeth.
 The rosettes grow up to 3.2 inches (8 cm) in diameter, slowly offsetting to form small clumps.
 Leaves are up to 4 inches (10 cm) long, up to 0.4 inches (1 cm) wide, and have a whitish terminal bristle.
 Flowers are white, pinkish, or reddish and appear in spring on slender, usually unbranched, up to 1 foot (30 cm) tall inflorescence.

 How to Grow and Care for Haworthia angustifolia